elblogbruno/NotionAI-MyMind/README.md

 After you found the Notion.so cookie, look for an entry called `token_v2`.
 It is the necessary credential for the Python server.

+For AI Tagging you need to create a free account at [Clarifai](https://www.clarifai.com/) and create an Application named whatever you want and get the API key.

 ### Love to try it?

 - Step 1.
 Simply clone this repo.